Hittitech/contributions/README.md

 Fork the repository by clicking the fork button on the top of the page.
 This will create an instance of this repository in your account.

-This instance will be an exact copy where you can chance and edit the project as per your choice!

 ---